Convergence of Sinkhorn's Algorithm for Entropic Martingale Optimal Transport Problem: Introduction

 The primal problem of EMOT \eqref{eq:primal_intro} can be connected with its dual problem, which reads

 where $Z(f,g,h)$ is the total mass of a positive measure which will be precised later.
-We are going to solve the dual problem \eqref{eq:dual_intro} via Sinkhorn's algorithm, named after Sinkhorn and Knopp by their work \cite{sinkhorn1967concerning}, a coordinate descent algorithm which reads
+We are going to solve the dual problem \eqref{eq:dual_intro} via Sinkhorn's algorithm, named after Sinkhorn and Knopp by their work \cite{sinkhorn1967concerning}, a coordinate ascent algorithm that can be written as

 and we normalize $(\tilde{f}^{n+1},\tilde{g}^{n+1},\tilde{h}^{n+1}) $ as